About Jacob Molyneux, senior editor/blog editor

 I’ve been hearing about the unexplained illness of a good friend’s close colleague for a number of months.
 Dozens of costly and invasive tests have been performed to explain her malaise, headache, chronic stomach and digestion problems, fatigue, dizziness, and so on.
 Recently, a potential culprit was identified: mercury poisoning.
 I don’t know all the facts, but her mercury poisoning may well have something to do with the fact that she eats sushi at least once a week, and perhaps a lot of other mercury-containing fish as well.

 What does this have to do with nursing?
-Maybe a lot, in terms of providing sound nutritional advice to patients who might be at particular risk for mercury poisoning, or […]
+Maybe a lot, in terms of providing sound nutritional advice to patients who might be at particular risk for mercury poisoning, or in terms […]

 Paired Glucose Testing With Telehealth Support to Empower Type 2 Diabetes Patients